lacymorrow/crossover/readme.md

 - Click `More Info`
 - Click `Run Anyway`

+##### Mac

 [**Download**](https://github.com/lacymorrow/crossover/releases/latest) the `.dmg` file. _**(CrossOver-x.x.x.dmg)**_

 > "CrossOver" cannot be opened because the developer cannot be verified.

 - Locate the `CrossOver` app
 - Hold Control while you click the app icon, then choose Open from the shortcut menu

+> "CrossOver is damaged and can't be opened..."

+M1 Mac security fix: (_thanks [Yoyopizzacat, #207](https://github.com/lacymorrow/crossover/issues/207#issuecomment-1212708790)_)

+- Make sure CrossOver is in your `/Applications` folder
+- Open your terminal and type `sudo xattr -r -d com.apple.quarantine /Applications/CrossOver.app`
+- Type in your password and now you can use CrossOver!

 ##### Linux